getsentry/sentry-global-search/README.md

 });
 ```

 - `path` — String of a path in the format of `/foo/bar/`.
-Results with a path matching or subornate will appear first.
+Results with a path matching or subordinate will appear first.

 - `platform` — String of a valid [SDK slug][sdk-slug-format].
 Results matching this slug will appear first or after `path` results.